satyam-software-developer/superhero-hunter-vanilla-javascript/README.md

   git clone https://github.com/satyam-software-developer/superhero-hunter-vanilla-javascript.git
 ```

-- Obtain an API key from Marvel Developer Portal (https://developer.marvel.com/) and add it to the appropriate location in the code
+- Obtain an API key from the Marvel Developer Portal (https://developer.marvel.com/) and add it to the appropriate location in the code

 - Run the application by opening the index.html file in your browser.